The contestant can apply for the following categories:

 If the competitor makes clipper burns, nicks or cuts he can’t be placed as a winner.

 It is understood that contestants entering the competition accepted all the items of these rules.

 HOW TO BECOME EGA JUDGE

 Each applicant judge must send application to the EGA Council.

-“Spaniel & Setter” with 2 different breeds.
+“Spaniel & Setter” with at least 2 different breeds.